Election Night, Week Coverage: Rutgers Election an | Newswise

 David Greenberg, professor of history and of journalism and media studies

 Greenberg is a political historian and nationally recognized expert on U.S. political and cultural history, including the presidency, campaigns and elections, political parties, political ideas and public policy.
-He is a contributing editor at Politico and the author of John Lewis: A Life.
+He is a contributing editor to Politico.

 Ashley Koning, director of Rutgers Eagleton Center for Public Interest Polling